Why National Cybersecurity Awareness Month?

 Which websites are safe to visit, and what kind of information is acceptable and—more importantly—unacceptable to share online?

-- As technology advances, so do the techniques cybercriminals use to gain access to our information.
+- As technology advances, so do the techniques cybercriminals use to gain access to your information.

 #BeCyberSmart and #CyberAware.
-You may not consider yourself a target, but everyone has valuable information sought by attackers, such as employee and customer records, bank account information, access to finances, and a point of entry into larger personal or computer networks.
-Stop.
-Think.
-Connect.
-And stay safe online.
+Remember, you may not consider yourself a target, but everyone has valuable information sought by attackers, such as employee and customer records, bank account information, access to finances, and a point of entry into larger personal or computer networks.